cap-js/docs/node.js/cds-log.md

 ## Logging in Production

+The SAP BTP platform offers the [SAP BTP Application Logging Service for Cloud Foundry Environment](https://help.sap.com/docs/r/product/APPLICATION_LOGGING) to which bound Cloud Foundry applications can stream logs.
+Operators can access and analyze the [application log, container metrics and custom metrics](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/access-and-analyze-application-logs-container-metrics-and-custom-metrics).

+To get connected with the SAP BTP Application Logging Service, the application needs to be [bound to the service](https://help.sap.com/docs/application-logging-service/sap-application-logging-service/produce-logs-container-metrics-and-custom-metrics).

-In production, DevOps typically consume application logs via dashboards such as Kibana or Grafana.
-Hence, the log output needs to be formatted in a way that enables the respective dashboard technology to optimally support the user, for example, filtering for logs of specific levels, modules, status, etc.
+Additionally, the log output needs to be formatted in a way that enables the respective dashboard technology to optimally support the user, for example, filtering for logs of specific levels, modules, status, etc.

 The Kibana-friendly log formatter constructs a loggable object from the passed arguments as well as [cds.context](events#cds-event-context) and the headers of the incoming request (if available).

 Kibana-friendly log formatting can be added using `cds add kibana-logging`.
 Alternatively, it can be [activated](cds-env#cds-env) via `cds.env.features.kibana_formatter = true`.
-In the future, the Kibana-friendly formatter will become the default when running in SAP BTP and bound to an instance of the [SAP Application Logging Service for the Cloud Foundry Environment](https://help.sap.com/docs/APPLICATION_LOGGING/ee8e8a203e024bbb8c8c2d03fce527dc/68454d44ad41458788959485a24305e2.html).
+In the future, the Kibana-friendly formatter will become the default when running in SAP BTP and bound to an instance of the [SAP Application Logging Service for the Cloud Foundry Environment](https://help.sap.com/docs/r/product/APPLICATION_LOGGING).

 The following screenshot shows the log output for the rejection in the previous example with the Kibana-friendly log formatter.